Day of the Sun

 The Day of the Sun is an annual public holiday in North Korea on 15 April, the birth anniversary of Kim Il Sung, founder and Eternal President of North Korea.
-It is the most important national holiday in the country, and is considered to be the North Korean equivalent of the holiday season.
+It is the most important national holiday in the country, and is considered the North Korean equivalent of the Western holiday season.
 Kim's birthday, which had been an official holiday since 1968, was renamed Day of the Sun in 1997, three years after his death.
 The name takes its significance from his name: Il-sung (become the Sun).

 North Koreans commemorate the holiday by visiting locations that have a connection with the leader's life, such as thousands of statues scattered across the country, or Mangyongdae, his birthplace in the capital Pyongyang.
 The most important observances take place in the capital, including visits to the Kumsusan Palace of the Sun, where Kim Il Sung's body lies in rest, and the Mansu Hill Grand Monument, which features a very tall statue of the leader.

 The state seeks to provide its citizens with more food and electricity than is normally available, although this is not always achieved.
 Children, in particular, receive candy and other gifts attributed to the love shown by the leaders.

 Festivities are not confined to the specific date.
 Commemorations occur from 16 February, which is the birthday of Kim Jong Il, during what is known as the Loyalty Festival.
 Celebrations in April around the Day of the Sun are called the Sun Festival.
 The day itself is followed by two days of rest, making it a three-day holiday.